RubLo256/Marketing-Agency-Website-Refactor/README.md

 Optimizing image alt attributes is crucial for accessibility and SEO.
 All images now have descriptive alt attributes as seen in the screenshot.

 These alt attributes provide context and improve accessibility for users who rely on screen readers or encounter image loading issues.

+## Deployment

+To deploy and run this project, follow these steps:

+1. **Click this link for the deployed version**: https://rublo256.github.io/Marketing-Agency-Website-Refactor/

+2. **Clone the Repository**: Clone this repository to your local machine using Git: https://github.com/RubLo256/Marketing-Agency-Website-Refactor.git

 ## Conclusion